BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 * If there is not enough information, ask for more information.
 Depending on the report, the steps to reproduce might need to be described more clearly and/or a screenshot, a screen recording or the original files might be necessary.
 Set text (ask for what you think is needed):

+    .. admonition:: Ask the user:

-    "I am sorry, I cannot reproduce your issue.
-Could you specify the steps to reproduce more clearly, and maybe add a screen recording/screenshot/original file"
+        I am sorry, I cannot reproduce your issue.
+Could you specify the steps to reproduce more clearly, and maybe add a screen recording/screenshot/original file

     * Mark the bug as ``NEEDINFO/WAITINGFORINFO``.
 * If the issue seems to be specific to the user's system, ask for the output of help/System information for bug reports as well.
 Set text:

+     .. admonition:: Tell the user:

-     "I am sorry, but I cannot reproduce the bug on my system.
-Please add the output of help/System Information for Bug reports as well."
+        I am sorry, but I cannot reproduce the bug on my system.
+Please add the output of help/System Information for Bug reports as well.

     * Mark the bug as ``NEEDINFO/WAITINGFORINFO``.

 Importance
 ~~~~~~~~~~
 Importance is a tool for developers, not for bug reports.
 It's developers and triagers who decide what the importance is.
 If a bug reporter complains about a change in importance, use this text:

-.. topic:: Text To Paste:
+.. admonition:: Tell the user:

-    "I am sorry, but the importance field is a tool for the developers to work with.
-Please do not change the importance back."
+    I am sorry, but the importance field is a tool for the developers to work with.
+Please do not change the importance back.

 There are the following Importances: